sverweij/dependency-cruiser/doc/rules-reference.md

 care either way.

 Detecting circular dependencies is heavy work.
-Especially on larger code bases you might notice an impact on the performance when you add a rule that checks for circular dependencies.
+Especially on larger code bases (thousands of files in one dependency graph) you might notice an impact on the performance when you add a rule that checks for circular dependencies.

 ## dependencyTypes
 You might have spent some time wondering why something works on your machine,